About the magazine

 - the right to release it online.

-Articles are edited for spelling, punctuation, length, cohesiveness, logic, and factual accuracy.
+Articles are edited for grammar, spelling, punctuation, length, cohesiveness, logic, and factual accuracy.
 Editors labor to preserve the author’s voice and collaborate with authors on major changes.

 The essential ideas of a Baptist Bulletin article